orval-labs/orval/docs/src/pages/reference/configuration/output.md

 };
 ```

-##### format
+#### format

 Type: `Object`.

+Allows providing values for `format` in the OpenAPI specification.
-Give you the possibility to put a value for a `format`.
-In your specification, if you put a `format: email` to a property Orval will automatically generate a random email for you.
+For example, if `format: email` is on a property in the OpenAPI specification, Orval will automatically generate a random email.
 See the default available format <a href="https://github.com/orval-labs/orval/blob/master/packages/mock/src/faker/constants.ts" target="_blank">here</a>.

 ```js
 module.exports = {